rayanwaked/Skyliner/README.md

 - **Centralised state management** via `AppState`, which instantiates managers on demand and coordinates authentication and data loading
 - **Protocol‑oriented design** for post interactions and view models; shared behaviours such as liking or reposting are defined once and reused across managers
 - **Reactive authentication flow** using `AsyncStream` to propagate a new `ClientManager` to all managers when a session is restored or a user logs in
-- **Feature‑first modularity** – features like Post, Weather, Notification, Banner, Header and TabBar live in their own folders under `4 Features` with their own views and managers, making it easy to reason about and extend individual areas of the app
+- **Feature‑first modularity** – features like Post, Notification, Banner, Header and TabBar live in their own folders under `4 Features` with their own views and managers, making it easy to reason about and extend individual areas of the app
 - **Modern iOS UI elements** such as SwiftUI's glass effect, backport helpers for iOS 18+ and asynchronous image loading with NukeUI

 > 📖 A more detailed description of the architecture can be found in `2 Managers/1 ARCHITECTURE.md`.
 That document explains the MVVM‑C approach, the manager patterns and how post interactions are handled uniformly across the app.